 When you’re in a photo with people less attractive than you, you automatically look hotter, according to researchers at the Royal Holloway, University of London.
 It’s called the “Ugly Friend Effect,” and it instantly makes you look better online.

 Dan Ariely, a behavioral economist and professor at Duke University, performed an online experiment that confirmed this trick to be legit.
 He found that by showing someone a similar but slightly less desirable option, your perceived attractiveness level increases.
+That’s especially important in dating photos.

 In Dan’s study, he presented women with two CGI images, one named Tom, the other Jerry.
 When only offered two options, the photos were considered equally attractive.